maximumultraist/automatic_insurrection/README.md

 Future: The Terminus of Student Life" is by and large an excellent piece of analysis.
 This program is intended only to demonstrate the pitfalls of language which sounds too good to be meaningful.

+## Running locally

+Install ruby, then install the gems `haml`, `sinatra`, `puma`, `thin`, and `sass-embedded`.

+Then run `ruby insurrect.rb`.
+This will launch the application at `http://localhost:4567/`.

+Running and hosting this application on the public internet on port 80 is left as an exercise for the reader.